2243390-jei/SLUorgdesk/README.txt

 HOW TO RUN:

 1. PHP Server Setup:
-   - Place the project in your web server directory (e.g., htdocs for Apache/WAMP)
+   - Place the project in your web server directory (in the www directory for wamp server)
-   - Access the application via: http://localhost/Webtech(Finals)/SLUorgdesk/
-   - Ensure PHP and a MySQL database are configured
-   - Check php-server/config/database.js for database connection settings
+   - Check php-server/config/database.js for database connection settings -

 2. Node.js Server Setup:
    - Navigate to the node-server directory